2023 Canada First-Time Home Buyer's Guide - Programs & Incentives

 How much do I need for a down payment as a first-time home buyer?

-What is the Canadian government incentive for first-time home buyers?
+What was the Canadian government incentive for first-time home buyers?

 What is the maximum RRSP contribution amount for a first-time home buyer?